tannerdolby/tannerdolby.com/src/writing/simple-node-server.md

 {{ preview }}

-Building Node.js applications doesn't have to be intimidating.
+Developing a Node app doesn't have to be intimidating.
 Sure, large applications will have much greater complexity than a simple API but the underlying logic of how Node apps work won't change much.
 You need a web server to allow web clients to send requests, a view or page to display the servers response, a router to route specific requests, and lastly request handlers to handle requests sent to the server which have been routed by the router.

 <h2 class="post-heading">What is a Node.js app?</h2>